25 Jul Kelowna Ice Wine Tasting: 4 Things to Keep in Mind

 Our Lakeshore and West Kelowna wine tours take you to some of the best wineries renowned for their ice wines.
 Enjoy Summerhill Pyramid Winery’s organic 2014 Chardonnay Ice Wine, a gold winner at the 2017 Chardonnay du Monde, held in Burgundy, France or Kalala Organic Estate Winery’s 2013 Chardonnay Ice Wine, which won the same award in 2016.
 You may also want to sample Mission Hill Family Estate Winery’s Reserve Merlot Ice Wine 2013, which has also received glowing reviews.

-Learn more about Kelowna wine tasting tours by reading about the History of Fruit and Wine in the Okanagan Valley.
+Learn more about Kelowna ice wine tasting and tours by reading about the History of Fruit and Wine in the Okanagan Valley.

 Teehouse Wine Tours is one of the top-rated West Kelowna wine tour companies, which has been receiving five-star reviews for our Okanagan wine tours and accommodations at our Teehouse Bed and Breakfast.
 See, taste, and experience why we are Kelowna’s #1 wine tour company.